 Conservation and Education

 The Vancouver Aquarium has prided itself over the years on its conservation and education efforts.
 The Aquarium is a tourist attraction but that has been second to its efforts in animal rehabilitation and visitor education.
 Areas of focus for the Aquarium in the past have included rescue and rehabilitation of animals, plastic wise education of the public and world class marine life research to benefit future conservation efforts.

 Things to See at the Aquarium

 There are lots of things to see and do at the Vancouver Aquarium.
-In addition to the 4D theatre and displays featuring tens of thousands of fish, there are daily sea otter performances, shark shows and more.
-Click Vancouver Aquarium Show Schedule for more information.
+In addition to the 4D theatre and displays featuring tens of thousands of fish, there are daily sea otter programs, shark talks and more.

 Special Events at the Aquarium

 From time to time the Vancouver Aquarium hosts special events.
 Sometimes there are fancy fundraising dinners and other times adults-only evenings and even family sleepovers.

 One of the most popular special events is during the Christmas season when the Aquarium gets decorated, holiday films are shown in the 4D theatre, and Santa (a.k.a.
 Scuba Claus) entertains people and swims with the fish.

 For details about the Aquarium during the Christmas season, click Holiday Traditions and Scuba Claus.